OdekoTeam/coil/README.md

 $ bin/tapioca gem
 ```

-The `rbi/ohm.rbi` file declares this gem's interface, allowing downstream apps
+Ohm's type annotations are declared in `rbi/ohm.rbi` to facilitate typechecking
-to perform static typechecks.
-Keeping these type annotations in a separate file
+by Rails apps that use this engine along with Sorbet.
+Keeping these annotations
-allows downstream apps to use our gem without requiring that they also have a
+in a separate file avoids foisting a Sorbet runtime dependency on any app that
-runtime dependency on the sorbet typechecker.
+uses our engine.